krishpatel9362-kp/Leetcode-Journey/Two-Pointers/README.md

 - Handling duplicates is often as important as finding the correct values.
 - Sorting can reveal patterns that are difficult to see in an unsorted array.
 - A common interview technique is to fix one value and search for the remaining values.
+- Two Pointers can be used for optimization problems, not just exact matches.
+- Tracking the best answer seen so far is a common interview technique.
+- Sorting often transforms a brute-force triplet problem into an O(n²) solution.
+- Comparing differences using Math.abs() is useful when looking for the closest value.
+- 3Sum Closest is a variation of 3Sum that focuses on optimization rather than exact equality.